 Sponsor Investment Commits: – I like to see a sponsor invest in their own deal.
 I’m not hung up on how much that really is but I’d like to see it be at least the minimum for an investor.
 If most of the partners on the sponsor team are putting up money I feel better.
 Now, I know a lot of sponsors who don’t and that would not preclude me from investing with them.
 Why?
 Because as a sponsor, there is a ton of work involved, skill and knowledge and experiences that are brought to bear to make this a great investment, often termed “sweat equity”.
 Having the sponsors put more of their own money in the deal from a symbolic standpoint is a good thing but you shouldn’t expect them to be betting the ranch with their personal funds.

 Additionally, I know a sponsor who put together 6 deals in the past 12 months and I can tell you his financial planner would not be advising him to invest his own money in every deal, at least not much, because he like you should be thinking about his overall financial picture.
 This is akin to folks who used to put all their 401K money in their company stock.
 Probably not too smart if you have your livelihood (salary / bonus) already in the deal which the sponsors essentially have as most are pursuing this on a full-time basis.
 Again, it shows alignment with the other investor partners and that in general is a good thing but don’t get hung up on it.
 Once you have been a commercial real estate sponsor you will realize they earn it.

 Investment Duration and Exit Strategies

-Understanding the investment duration allows an investor to better to determine if an asset is a good fit from an asset-liability match perspective.
-This also helps in understanding if an investor is being adequately being compensated over the duration of the investment.
+Understanding the investment duration allows an investor to better determine if an asset is a good fit from an asset-liability match perspective.
+This also helps in understanding if an investor is being adequately compensated over the duration of the investment.

 It is important to map out exit strategies before an investment is made.
 An investor should understand a sponsor’s Plan B, C and D as to understand possible courses of action that can be taken if things go awry.